If You Want to Earn Respect, Avoid These 15 Costly Mistakes

 9. Reacting Emotionally and Impulsively

 Everyone gets upset sometimes, but acting rashly or losing your temper can quickly damage someone’s respect.
 When someone is unpredictable, people are uncomfortable.
 Gentle handling of emotions demonstrates maturity and strength.
 You convey calm authority when you take a moment to think before you speak, especially in controversial situations.
 That consistency builds confidence.
-Learn to control your emotions rather than letting them control you if you want to earn respect from others.
+Learn to control your emotions rather than letting them control you if you want to earn others’ respect.

 10. Pretending to Be Perfect

 Aiming for perfection may seem like a good approach to win people over, but it really breeds hatred rather than admiration.
 Authenticity builds far more profound trust.
 People can relate to you when you’re vulnerable or own up to your mistakes.
 Genuine leaders are routinely regarded as more credible and respected.
 Sharing your moments of learning makes you authentic, not weak.
-And those who have the guts to be authentic succeed in earning respect from others.
+And those who have the guts to be authentic succeed in earning others’ respect.

 11. Showing Off or Dominating Attention